WebOrigami/docs/content/language/caching.md

 ## Persistent caching in the file system

 Origami automatically caches the value of network resources in memory, so the cached values are lost when Origami exits.
-If you have a site that depends on many network resources, it can be useful to explicitly ask for those resources to be cached as local files using the [`Tree.cache`](/builtins/tree/cache.html) operation.
+If you have a site that depends on many network resources, it can be useful to explicitly ask for those resources to be persisted as local files using the [`Tree.cache`](/builtins/tree/cache.html) operation.